appuio/mysql-simple-backup-container/README.md

 * BACKUP_KEEP, how many Backups are kept
 * BACKUP_MINUTE, cron Minute (eg. 10)
 * BACKUP_HOUR, cron Hour (eg. 11,23) every day at 11am and 11pm
+* BACKUP_VOLUME_CAPACITY, size of backup persistent volume (only needed when persistent storage template was used)